 The density of a development when the built form e.g. houses, garages, to open space e.g. garden, parking, is looked at.

 The planning function within a local authority that processes and makes decisions on planning applications.
-Formally known as Development Control.
+Formerly known as Development Control.

 Term used to describe a window which projects from the pitch of a roof.